 Introducing the P-H-M Food Service Department's Birthday Service - Let us help you celebrate your child's birthday!
 Each birthday package includes 35 individually wrapped treats, a card, and a pencil for the birthday child.
 The cost is only $15 per package and you have your choice of eight different treat options.
 All choices are peanut free and meet the Wellness Criteria for a healthy snack choice.
-To order, send the completed form with your payment to your school's Food Service Department at least one (1) week in advance.
+Please be sure to check with your individual school to make sure that they participate in the P-H-M Birthday Service.
+If your school does participate and you would like to order, send the completed form with your payment to your school's Food Service Department at least one (1) week in advance.
 Here is a flyer and the form you need to complete - P-H-M Birthday Service form.

 Links to sites of interest: